Multiphoton Correlations between Quantum Images: Defocusing the quantum images

 The Fourier transform of Eq. (\ref{Eq:Phixx'}) gives the biphoton wavefunction in the far field

 where ${\bf p}$ and ${\bf p'}$ are the transverse momenta of Alice and Bob's photons.

 For interesting interferences to arise in the 4 photon coincidences Eq. (\ref{Eq:4photon}) we need a complex, oscillating biphoton wavefunction.
-This is not the case for the near and far field biphoton wavefunctions Eq. (\ref{Eq:Phixx'}) and Eq. (\ref{Eq:Phipp'}) which are real and positive.
+This is not the case for the near and far field biphoton wavefunctions Eqs. (\ref{Eq:Phixx'}, \ref{Eq:Phipp'}) which are real and positive.
 But in \cite{CTE07} it was shown that as the photons propagate, the entanglement between Alice's and Bob's photons becomes encoded in the phase of the biphoton wavefunction.
-This is a readily accessible regime experimentally: one simply needs to move the cameras out of focus.
+This situation is readily accessible regime experimentally: one simply needs to move the cameras out of focus.
+Note that because of the symmetry between Eqs. (\ref{Eq:Phixx'}) and (\ref{Eq:Phipp'}) one could either defocus the near field image or the far field image.
+Below we consider the case of defocusing the near field image.

 If Alice and Bob's photons travel a distance $z$ and $z'$ from the crystal surface, then in the paraxial approximation, the biphoton wavefunction in momentum space is given by